Discover Sicily : Environment

 Sicily and climate change

-It is easy to reach Sicily by train and boat from the mainland, it is pleasant to discover the island's treasures on foot or by bike, and to follow the paths of the natural parks.
-The Slowfood movement promotes approaches to "clean, fair and good" food.
-Do not hesitate to meet the members of this network in order to reconcile the pleasure of taste buds and respect for the living.
-Theagriturismi network gathers organic farms that welcome visitors.
+Sicily is easy to reach by train and boat from the mainland, and it's a pleasure to discover the island's treasures on foot or by bike, and to follow the paths of its natural parks.
+The Slowfood movement promotes approaches to food that are "clean, fair and good".
+Don't hesitate to meet the members of this network to reconcile the pleasure of taste buds with respect for the living.
+Theagriturismi network brings together organic farms that welcome visitors.